robertsoli/HR_Analysis/notebook/HR_Analysis.md

 Based on the size differences in the number of employees in each department, the distribution is best viewed as a percentage in a bar chart form:

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/31933571-6ac8-4891-bfe6-2ad917e57afc)

+---

+### Suggestions:

+- To tie the original aim of this case study to the business tasks we have outlined, below will be a set of recommendations for each business task

+---

+**Q1**

+How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?

+Datapoints are distributed somewhat randomly besides two obvious clusters, employees working between 120 and 160 hours show a low satisfaction level, suggesting that being underworked is also a contributor to lower satisfaction levels.
+The other cluster is where employees are working between 240 and 310 hours, which is definitely a result of being overworked.

+Suggestions are as follows:

+- With almost 73% of employees working over 160 hours per month, Salifort motors should restructure the workload in order to raise satisfaction levels and improve employee retention.

+- Similarly, employees working less than 160 hours also have a lower satisfaction level

+- Both these problem areas can be improved by redistributing working hours from the overworked employees to the underworked employees.

+---

+**Q2**

+Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
+Is there an ideal amount of projects, where employees show consistent satisfaction?

+The data shows that this is a large contributor to employee attrition, with a definite correlation between too few or too many projects and employee attrition.

+Suggestions are as follows:

+- Where applicable, assign projects from employees who have 6 projects to employees who have 2 or 3 projects, which should reduce attrition in both 2 and 6 project cases.

+- Never have an employee work on 7 projects as it is a guarantee that they will leave the company

+- Aim to assign 3, 4 or 5 projects per employee.

+---

+**Q3**

+How does time spent at the company affect overall job satisfaction?

+With employee satisfaction dropping from the 2 year tenure mark to the lowest point at 4 years, it would be advised to look for answers at the 4 year tenure mark.

+To combat the low satisfaction score at the 4 year mark:

+- Consider promoting employees who have a very high performance evaluation score at the 3 year mark.

+- 215 average monthly hours, which is the second highest in its category, for employees who have 4 years tenure is a likely contributor to low satisfaction levels.
+Ensuring again that employees are working monthly hours that are closer to a total of 160 should improve job satisfaction, and reduce the likelihood of employees burning themselves out.

+- An Average Evaluation Score of 0.75 at 4 years tenure is also second highest in this category, meaning that employees are working very effectively despite longer than average hours and receiving less promotions on average.
+Again suggesting that promotions are considered for employees who have high evaluation scores at the 3 or 4 year mark should improve job satisfaction.

+---

+**Q4**